Skip to contents

 )

-At this point, we have our meta clusters but are not yet sure of how they differ in terms of their structure across our input and out-of-model variables.
+At this point, we have our meta clusters but are not yet sure of how they differ in terms of their structure across our input and out-of-model features.

 extend_solutions also adds summary p-value measures (min, mean, and max) of any features present in the target list.